YixinLi99/NAMD-Tutorial/README.md

 Ideally, you may want to have an error on the free energy surface, and this is done with the block analysis, which I will explain another time.

-Noticeable: Do at least 40 ns of metadynamics; Again, very important, add the RESTART keyword at the beginning of the plumed.dat file if you are doing a restart, and keep in mind that HILLS and COLVAR may be wrongly overwritten if a restart needs to be redone, so please create safe-copies of both files after every restart.
+Noticeable: Do at least 40 ns of metadynamics

 Plot: